m4heshd/ufc-ripper/README.md

 ### Proxy support

-This might come in handy when you run UFC Ripper as a docker container in the cloud because the service blocks any request initiated using a datacenter IP address.
+This might come in handy when you run UFC Ripper as a docker container in the cloud because the service blocks any requests initiated using a datacenter IP address.

 If you set up a proxy, UFC Ripper will forward all API requests through that proxy server.
 Remember, only the API requests will go through the proxy.
 Not the downloads.
 This also means that your proxy server will hardly have to